top of page

 "Bringing Ethics Down to Earth"

 ABSTRACT: In this paper, I articulate a transdisciplinary framework for thinking about the mediums in which ethical phenomena play out.
-In doing so, I give a nonreductive metaphysics of ethical phenomena that locates them not just within a scientifically informed vision of the natural world but also within a humane margin-centering vision of an inherently unjust and deeply asymmetrical social world (one that privileges the perspectives and experiences of a variety of marginalized persons).
-By articulating this framework, I sketch a picture of some of the different mediums in which ethical phenomena play out and interact.
-I argue that this picture vividly highlights the need to cultivate an empathetic framework that can help us talk about and across the deep differences in our experience of the same physical world and the ethical phenomena within it in order to tackle the pressing social and moral problems that we face.
+In doing so, I give a nonreductive metaphysics of ethical phenomena that locates them not just within a scientifically informed vision of the natural world but also within a humane margin-centering vision of an inherently unjust and deeply asymmetrical social world.
+In doing so, I offer naturalistic, margin-centering metaphysics that centers the perspectives and experiences of a variety of marginalized persons) By articulating this framework, I sketch a picture of some of the different mediums in which ethical phenomena play out and interact.
+I argue that this picture vividly highlights the need to cultivate an empathetic framework that can help us talk about and across the deep differences in our lived experience of the same physical world and the ethical phenomena within it in order to tackle the pressing social and moral problems that we face.

 "Designing a Good Life"